Support through coronavirus for a person with dementia living alone

 What is a support bubble?

-To help support those who are most isolated, a person living alone and people from one other household are now allowed to form a support bubble together.
+To help support those who are most isolated, a person living alone and people from one other household are now allowed to form a support bubble together (called an extended household in Wales).
 This means any number of people from the other household can visit the person, inside either of their homes.
 This includes overnight stays and none of this group needs to stay 2 metres apart.
 This arrangement must strictly be between the person and one other household.
-No one who is ‘shielding’ can be part of a bubble.

 Support from Alzheimer's Society

 Where a person with dementia lives alone and is currently supported face-to-face by Alzheimer’s Society, we will be in touch with a ‘welfare’ phone call.
 A trained member of staff or volunteer – possibly someone already known to them – will call them to check on their wellbeing, and offer expert dementia information and advice.